OmarMiniesy/Notes/Security/Web Application Security/Clickjacking.md

 A user is tricked into clicking on actionable content in a decoy website, leading to victims submitting their data to false sources.

-> Clickjacking attacks are not mitigated by the [[CSRF]] token as a target session is established with content loaded from an authentic website and with all requests happening on-domain.
+> Clickjacking attacks are not mitigated by the [[Cross Site Request Forgery (CSRF)]] token as a target session is established with content loaded from an authentic website and with all requests happening on-domain.

 > Can use [[Burp Suite]]'s Clickbandit tool to create clickjacking payloads.
 ---